 Comparative Fault for Car Accidents in Texas

 Car accident cases are not that simple, even if the other driver was clearly at fault.
 Like many other states, Texas follows a modified comparative fault 51% bar rule.
-This means that a person injured in an automobile accident cannot recover damages if he or she is found to be 51% or more at fault for the wreck.
+This means that a person injured in an automobile accident in Houston cannot recover damages if he or she is found to be 51% or more at fault for the wreck.

 The good news is that you may be able to recover compensation, even if you were at fault to some degree for the accident, provided your fault is found to be 50% or less.
 The best thing to do is to speak with an experienced car accident attorney after a traffic crash with injuries.